AghilZadeh/PlateMate/extensions/backup-in-s3.md

 ## Overview

 Backing up training data to Amazon S3 is an important protocol in order to safeguard it against unexpected events like data corruption, hardware issues, or human errors.
 This ensures the integrity and availability of the data for future analysis.
-Additionally, using S3's scalable and secure cloud storage enables efficient collaboration among team members, as well as providing a centralized location for data management and version control.
+Additionally, you can easily share large files on S3, as well as providing a centralized location for data management and version control.

 ## How we do this: